-Believe it or not, glass is much more durable than granites and synthetic countertops.
+So believe it or not, thick glass is much more durable than granites and synthetic compounds.
 It is a harder, denser material that scratches and chips less.
-When textures and colors are included in the glass, they make small scratches nearly invisible, should they occur at all.
+When textures and colors are included in the glass, small scratches are nearly invisible, should they occur at all.
 When properly cared for there is virtually no change in appearance or durability over time!

-Unlike many companies who import much or all of their products, often from China, all of our glass countertops and other glass products are manufactured by us in our facility, which gives us control during the delicate process of manufacturing your custom glass project.
+Unlike many companies who import much or all of their products, often from China, all of our thick glass products are manufactured by us in our facility, which gives us control during the delicate process of manufacturing your custom glass project.

-Besides Aqua Clear and Crystal Clear, other transparent colors are also available.
+Besides Aqua Clear and Ultra Clear, other transparent colors are also available.
 Please call our office for more information.

-For exclusive GDS Colorfuse™ countertops, see our color palette on our Colorfuse™ page.
+For exclusive GDS Colorfuse™ products, see our color palette on our Colorfuse™ page.

 PermaCoat™ is a permanent coating applied to the bottom surface of the glass.
 Although we have standard colors, any custom color can be matched.
 See our PermaCoat™ page.

-All of our countertops are either cut by CNC or waterjet, making nearly any shape possible.
-Any size up 80" x 120" are available, and as we continue to expand our capabilities we expect larger sizes to be available in the near future.
+Sizes up 80" x 120" are available, and as we continue to expand our capabilities we expect larger sizes to be available in the near future.

-Any pattern or shape of cutouts for cook tops or sinks is available, limited only by the maximum dimensions mentioned above.
+Any pattern or shape of cutouts for cook tops, lighting fixtures, power outlets, or sinks are available, limited only by the maximum dimensions mentioned above.

 The impressive appearance of our thick glass can be further enhanced by shaping the edge of the glass in a variety of contours, from smooth and sleek to brash and energetic.
 Have a look through some of our galleries and you will see ample evidence of this, from ultramodern pieces to others that could be mistaken for glacial ice.